Comparison: Potato Farm Jaga Pokkuru vs Calbee Jagabee

-As the snack name indicates, both of them are manufactured and sold by a leading Japanese snack food company, Calbee.
+As their snack names indicate, they are both manufactured and sold by a leading Japanese snack food company, Calbee.

 Calbee Jagariko Fried Potato Sticks Salad Flavor

-Calbee Jagabee is rather similar to Jaga Pokkuru potato fries.
-Jaga Pokkuru is also a product by Calbee, which is sold under the brand name of Potato Farm.
+Calbee Jagabee is close to Jaga Pokkuru potato fries rather than Jagariko.
+Jaga Pokkuru is also a product by Calbee, but is sold under the brand name of Potato Farm.

-Both the potato fries are lightly salted.
-At first glance, they appear to be the same thing.
+Both the potato fries are lightly salted, and at first glance, these sticks appear to be the same thing.

-First of all, I checked the ingredient lists out.
-According to the descriptions and the Wikipedia, Jaga Pokkuru is made from 100% Hokkaido-grown Non-GMO potatoes, while Jagabee is made with North American Non-GMO ones.
+First of all, I checked the ingredient lists.
+According to the descriptions and Wikipedia Japan, Jaga Pokkuru is made from 100% Hokkaido-grown Non-GMO potatoes, while Jagabee is made with North American Non-GMO potatoes.

-As for the seasoning, Jaga Pokkuru uses special natural salt made from seawater in the Sea of Okhotsk, while it seems that common salt is used in Jagabee because there is no note on that.
+As for the seasoning, Jaga Pokkuru uses special natural salt made from seawater from the Sea of Okhotsk.
+Meanwhile, it seems that Jagabee is seasoned with common salt, because there is no note on the salt.

 Taste and Texture

-However, Jagabee tastes great with a right amount of salt.
-These potato sticks look fresh and are crunchy just like french fries.
+Nonetheless, Jagabee tastes great with a right amount of salt.
+These potato sticks look fresh and are pleasantly crunchy like french fries.

 They are both available on Amazon.com.
-However, basically Potato Farm Jaga Pokkuru is sold only in Hokkaido, Japan, while Calbee Jagabee is available at almost any supermarket around the country.
-The former is popular as a souvenir of Hokkaido.
+However, basically Potato Farm Jaga Pokkuru is sold only in Hokkaido, Japan, where it is popular as a souvenir or gift.

 Although Potato Farm Jaga Pokkuru is pricey compared to Calbee Jagabee, they are very similar in taste and texture.
 But if I had to choose, I’d say I liked Jaga Pokkuru better.